diegovalle/hoyodecrimen.api/README.md

 * create a postgresql database called apihoyodecrimen
 * Enale the postgis extension ```CREATE EXTENSION IF NOT EXISTS postgis;```
-* use the db.sql file in the ansible/roles/hoyodecrimen.app/files to create the tables (bbe sure to uncomment the lines to also copy the data)
+* use the db.sql file in the ansible/roles/hoyodecrimen.app/files to create the tables (be sure to uncomment the lines to also copy the data)
-* copy the cuadrantes polygon ```psql -d apihoyodecrimen < data/cuadrantes_poly.sql```
+* copy the cuadrantes polygons ```psql -d apihoyodecrimen < data/cuadrantes_poly.sql```
 * add the indexes in the file ansible/roles/hoyodecrimen.app/files/index.sql